⭐ 151+ 5-Star Google Reviews

 #FAQs About Commercial Solar System Sizes

-A 50kW solar system can generate around 70,000kWh per year, while a 100kW system can produce about 140,000kWh annually.
-Larger systems like 250kW–500kW can generate several hundred thousand kilowatt-hours depending on location and system design.
+A 20kW solar system can generate around 28,000kWh per year, a 30kW system around 42,000kWh, while a 100kW system can produce about 140,000kWh annually.

 Not always.
 If your system is too large for your onsite usage, you may export more solar to the grid, which can lower the overall value depending on feed-in rates, tariffs and network rules.